Sport Republic: Southampton F.C.

 The January window saw Sport Republic buying five players in an attempt to lift the club off the bottom of the table.
-A club record fee was paid for winger Kamaldeen Sulemana.
+A club record fee of €25 million was paid for winger Kamaldeen Sulemana.
 Mislav Oršić, Carlos Alcaraz, James Bree, and striker Paul Onuachu also joined the club.
 On 12 February 2023, Nathan Jones was sacked as Southampton manager after just 95 days in charge.
+Rubén Sellés then took over for the remainder of the season, before leaving the club.
+On 13 May 2023, it was confirmed that Southampton would be relegated to the EFL Championship, after Sport Republic's first full season of ownership.
+Following relegation, Sport Republic made large organisational and senior staff changes at Southampton including long standing CEO, Martin Semmens leaving his role and the appointment of Šolak as chairman.